virginiagreco/yeo-face-invaders/README.md

 **Known trade-offs:**
 - Larger model size increases load time (~200ms on first initialisation)
 - 512-dimensional embeddings require more storage than 192-dimensional alternatives
-- Inference time is higher but still comfortably within the 5fps requirement
+- Inference time is higher but still comfortably within the 5fps requirement on physical hardware

 ---